 To update the policy, ensure that it is aligned with national guidelines, distribute appropriately, and ensure that staff are trained at induction and at regular intervals so that they are aware of the practice approach to bullying and harassment and the content of the practice policy.

 Principles of this policy

-This policy adheres to local and national guidance and policy including the Employment Act 2008.
+This policy adheres to local and national guidance and policy including the Employment Act 2008, Equality Act 2010 and the Worker Protection (Amendment of Equality Act 2010) Act 2023.